docker/docs/docker-store/publisher_faq.md

 Publisher can provide two different tokens or let customers use the same token and internally map the customer to a paid plan vs a free trial.

-### What are Docker Store Pricing plans like?
+### What are Docker Store pricing plans like?
 Can I have metered pricing?

 As a publisher you can charge a subscription fee every month in USD.
 The amount is determined by you.
 We are working on other pricing options.
 If you have